danelowe/blog/source/posts/2015-02-05-simple-and-robust-nginx-config-for-magento.html.markdown

 * It can mask the fact that you're even using Magento.
 * It makes it easy to use tools like Fail2Ban to lock out a brute force attack.
 * It means that a brute-force won't be using up the server's resources as much as it otherwise would.

+Also, note that we disable HTTP Basic Auth for the image uploader.
+Otherwise the flash image uploader may not work.

 ## Asset Servers